jaspector

 Monday through Friday, 9:00 AM to 4:00 PM

-Typical inspection sequence: Required inspections include elevation, foundation, frame, roof deck, insulation, floodproofing, gypsum board, and final building inspections; electrical construction meter loop, underground, rough-in, meter loop, and final; plumbing underground, rough-in, stack-out, tests, and final; mechanical underground, rough-in, and final; gas rough piping, final piping, and final; plus sign and engineering inspections when applicable.
+Typical sequence: Required inspections include elevation, foundation, frame, roof deck, insulation, floodproofing, gypsum board, and final building inspections; electrical construction meter loop, underground, rough-in, meter loop, and final; plumbing underground, rough-in, stack-out, tests, and final; mechanical underground, rough-in, and final; gas rough piping, final piping, and final; plus sign and engineering inspections when applicable.

-Do I need a building permit in Brownwood, TX?
+01 Do I need a building permit in Brownwood, TX?

 Separate permits are required for site clearing and grading, work in city right of way, stormwater pollution prevention, parking lots, concrete not used to support structures, street access, signs, demolition, development within FEMA flood hazard areas, and building, electrical, gas, mechanical, and plumbing work.

-How much does a building permit cost in Brownwood, TX?
+02 How much does a building permit cost in Brownwood, TX?

+Building permit fees in Brownwood, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $25.00 for $0.00-$3,000.00 valuation; electrical minimum is $15.00 per permit; mechanical permit issuance fee is $15.00; plumbing permit is $15.00.
 Fees are calculated as: Mix of per-square-foot fees for certain residential work and valuation-based tiers for other work.
 Separate trade fee schedules apply for electrical, plumbing, and mechanical permits..

-How do I apply for a building permit in Brownwood, TX?
+03 How do I apply for a building permit in Brownwood, TX?

-1. Choose the correct permit application from the city permit page, including residential, commercial, demolition, moving permit, ROW access, or certificate of occupancy forms as applicable.
+To apply for a building permit in Brownwood, TX, follow these steps: 1.
+Choose the correct permit application from the city permit page, including residential, commercial, demolition, moving permit, ROW access, or certificate of occupancy forms as applicable.
 2. Prepare the required supporting documents.
 Residential and commercial applications require site drawings and plans; floodplain projects require additional flood-development materials.
 3. Submit the application package to Planning and Development for review.
 4. Allow city review time.
 Residential applications require a minimum two-day review period.
 Commercial or multifamily applications require a minimum one-week review period.
 5. For commercial permits, the city coordinates a pre-construction meeting with the general contractor and subs before permit issuance.
 6. After permit issuance, schedule inspections by phone and obtain a certificate of occupancy where required before occupancy or change of use.

-How long does it take to get a building permit in Brownwood, TX?
+04 How long does it take to get a building permit in Brownwood, TX?

-How do I schedule a building inspection in Brownwood, TX?
+05 How do I schedule a building inspection in Brownwood, TX?

-Other cities in Brown County
+Other jurisdictions in Brown County.

-View all Brown County jurisdictions →
+All Brown County jurisdictions →